 The rate of alcohol absorption in the body varies depending on body size, gender, body fat and amount of food in the stomach.
-The same person can drink the same number of drinks on different occasions and have different BAC levels.
+For instance, you may drink the same number of drinks on different occasions and have entirely different BAC levels.

 It is safest to avoid drinking alcohol if you need to drive or operate heavy machinery.
-If you do drink and drive, it is important to keep your BAC under the legal limit for driving (in Victoria, this is .05 BAC).
+If you do drink and drive, keep your BAC under the legal limit for driving (in Victoria, this is .05 BAC).

-Remember that alcohol takes time to leave the body.
-You may still have alcohol in your body several hours or even the day after drinking.
-Learner and probationary drivers, and drivers of trucks, buses, trams and trains, must maintain a zero blood alcohol limit.
+Alcohol takes time to leave the body and you may still have alcohol in your body several hours or even the next day.
+Learner and probationary drivers, and drivers of trucks, buses, trams and trains, must maintain a zero-blood alcohol limit.

 How to drink responsibly

-Remember that you don’t always have to drink alcohol, and you can use a range of strategies to monitor and reduce your intake:
+Remember you don’t always have to drink alcohol to have a good time.
+Use some strategies to monitor and reduce your intake:

 - Start with a non-alcoholic drink.